jaantollander/masters-thesis/content/10_introduction.md

 Our objective is to obtain insights and understand the causes of issues from these metrics using data visualization and analysis techniques.
 Furthermore, we aim to develop tools for monitoring and analyzing the cluster's file system usage.
 Our goal is to create active monitoring and near real-time warning systems to identify users whose programs cause problems in the file system.
-We believe that real-time monitoring will provide valuable information for improving the usability and throughput of the system.
+Real-time monitoring should provide valuable information for improving the usability and throughput of the system.
 We describe our monitoring system in Section \ref{monitoring-system} and how we analyze the statistics into metrics in Section \ref{analyzing-statistics}.

 <!--